 Don’t lose this recipe!
 Enter your email below and we will email this recipe to you, plus more yummy recipes weekly.

 Having a toddler can be so much fun.
 The questions, the sillyness the… wait, why is your dinner plate on the ground?

 I get it, feeding a fussy toddler isn’t easy.
 In fact, it can be pretty hard work coming up with meals that they will love, have enough veggies, but that also the parents and all the other kids will love too.

-I started this blog on Instagram when my daughter was a toddler and suddenly becoming a picky eater.
+I started this blog on Instagram when my daughter was a toddler and suddenly became a picky eater.
 Once she turned away noodles because I had bought a different shape.
 I can remember thinking to myself “but it’s the same pasta!?!”

 One Meal For The Whole Family